OSHA Workplace Injury Research

-OSHA has recorded 31 severe cases involving internal organs, with the vast majority classified as injuries to internal organs and major blood vessels.
-These incidents often involve life-altering trauma that requires immediate surgical intervention and extended recovery periods.
+OSHA recorded 31 severe incidents involving internal organs over the last decade.
+90 percent of these cases involve direct trauma to internal organs and major blood vessels.
+These injuries frequently require immediate surgical intervention and extended hospitalization.

 Reported Projected